superj80820/mermaid-js-converter/README.md

 This repository is affected by this [issue](https://github.com/github/markup/issues/533) inspired.

-If the Markdown of a website does not support Mermaid, you can use this tool
+If the Markdown of a website does not support Mermaid, you can use this tool.

 Of course, it would be better if Mermaid could be listed as a Markdown standard.